Santo Trafficante Jr.: Cuba

 Trafficante was apprehended in November 1957, along with over 60 other mobsters, at the Apalachin meeting in Apalachin, New York.
+At age 43 he was the youngest attendee.
 All were fined, up to $10,000 each, and given prison sentences ranging from three to five years.
 All the convictions were overturned on appeal in 1960.
 Cuba was one of the Apalachin topics of discussion, particularly the gambling and narcotics smuggling interests of La Cosa Nostra on the island.
 The international narcotics trade was also an important topic on the Apalachin agenda.

 In January 1958, Trafficante was questioned by the Cuban police regarding the Apalachin meeting.
 A full report was made by the Cuban police, dated January 23, 1958, includes transcripts of long-distance telephone calls made from the Sans Souci during the period August–December 1957.
 The report was given to the District Attorney's office.
 In addition, "on January 23, 1958 the Cuban Department of Investigation, Havana, Cuba notified the Bureau of Narcotics that Santo Trafficante was registered in their Alien Office under No. 93461."

+Castro pledged to close the casinos when he took power, leading to many mob men in Cuba to return to the United States, however Trafficante stayed in an attempt to keep his businesses going.
+He was the only top mobster to remain in Cuba post-Batista.
+Trafficante was taken by surprise when Castro nationalized the casinos and hotels; he expected that the mafia's Cuban revenue would never dry up, stating "who would have known that crazy guy, Castro, was going to take over and close the casinos?".
+Even after Castro overthrew Batista he did not expect a permanent shutdown of mafia operations, considering it a "temporary storm" that would "blow over" because the Cuban economy was too dependent on tourism or that Castro would be overthrown.

+On June 6, 1959, Trafficante was arrested and imprisoned by the Castro government.
+During his imprisonment he was given permission to attend his daughter's wedding at the Havana Hilton hotel, at which he was surveilled.
+He was released on 18 August and subsequently deported back to the United States.

 Plot to assassinate Castro

 After Fidel Castro's revolutionary government seized the assets of Trafficante's Cuban businesses and expelled him from the country as an "undesirable alien," Trafficante came into contact with various US intelligence operatives, and was involved in several unsuccessful plans to assassinate Castro.
 In 1975, the CIA declassified a report stating that Trafficante had been persuaded to poison Castro, an allegation he denied.
 In 1997, further declassified documents indicated that some mafiosi worked with the agency on assassination attempts against Castro.
+The CIA and the Mafia had a common enemy in Castro, a communist revolutionary who had shut down Cuba's lucrative casino businesses.
+Trafficante hoped that if Castro was gotten rid of, he could reestablish his casino, hotel and narcotics businesses in Cuba.